ruby/www.ruby-lang.org/en/documentation/faq/7/index.md

 However, they are actually method calls with the receiver omitted.
 In this case, Ruby assumes the receiver is self.

-So, `writeln` resembles a function but it's actually a method belonging to class `Object` and sent as a message to the hidden receiver self.
+So, `hello` resembles a function but it's actually a method belonging to class `Object` and sent as a message to the hidden receiver self.
 Ruby is a pure object-oriented language.